Charlestown Drydock

 • To mitigate micro cracking

-• To provide a hightly bondable profile with the existing concrete
+• To provide a highly bondable profile with the existing concrete

 • To ensure that all unsound concrete was removed